Baldwin County Board of Education: Superintendent

-The Baldwin County Superintendent of Education is Eddie Tyler who has been with the school system in various positions for several years.
+The Baldwin County Superintendent of Education is Marty McRae who has been with the school system in various positions for several years.
+The previous superintendent of the school district was Eddie Tyler.
 Tyler served as a teacher and athletics coach before retiring to his current position.
 Robbie Owen of Rockwell Elementary in Spanish Fort, AL was temporarily appointed after the mid-year departure of Dr. Alan T. Lee due to misconduct.